Replication

 A load balancer is required.
 It is in charge of proxying client requests to specific servers, detect which servers might have failed or are being brought back, and ensuring session affinity.

-Orbeon Forms has a single property enabling replication:
+Orbeon Forms has a single property enabling replication.
+By default, it is set to false

 , because there is a cost to serializing the state of forms after each update in memory.

-In addition you might need to set the following property to point to the local Orbeon Forms instance without going through the load balancer:
+In addition, you might need to set the following property to point to the local Orbeon Forms instance without going through the load balancer:

 The application's web.xml